ocean-oss/ray-notebook/README.md

 # Ray Notebook

-This Jupyter stack sets up Ray and configures Jupyter to interact with it.
+This Jupyter stack sets up Ray with Tensorflow and configures Jupyter to interact with it.